mapbox/mapbox-plugins-ios/README.md

 # mapbox-plugins-ios
 Experimental plugins to supercharge your maps ⚡️

 Plugins allow users to easily add features to their Mapbox maps.
-Plugins are focused on one feature.
+Plugins are focused on one feature, and designed to be simple to use.

 ## Using Test App